coin100-dao/coin100Web/README.md

 ## Security

 ### Ownership Controls
-The `onlyOwner` and `onlyAdmin` modifiers ensure that only authorized parties (owner or governor) can make critical changes.
+The `onlyAdmin` modifiers ensure that only authorized parties can make critical changes.

 ### Pause/Unpause Mechanisms
 The contract can be paused in emergencies, preventing transfers and safeguarding against exploits during uncertain times.